Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Sufficient Conditions

-In the preceding sections, we encountered an example of a two-player game (Figure~\ref{fig:non-trivial-game}) in which indifference posed a problem for generalized weak acyclicity.
+{\it Remark.} In the preceding sections, we encountered an example of a two-player game (Figure~\ref{fig:non-trivial-game}) in which indifference posed a problem for generalized weak acyclicity.
 In that example, a (unique) non-strict pure Nash equilibrium existed, but this equilibrium was not accessible from all starting action profiles because players had non-unique best responses and could not be compelled to switch actions.
 While indifference may threaten generalized weak acyclicity, we also encountered sufficient conditions for generalized weak acyclicity based on non-indifference.
-The strictness hypotheses of Theorems~\ref{theorem:two-player-sufficient-condition} and \ref{theorem:n-player-sufficient-condition} assume the existence of equilibrium action profiles in which players are not indifferent between alternative actions but instead strictly prefer one alternative to the rest.
+The strictness hypotheses of Lemma~\ref{theorem:two-player-sufficient-condition} and Proposition \ref{theorem:n-player-sufficient-condition} assume the existence of equilibrium action profiles in which players are not indifferent between alternative actions but instead strictly prefer one alternative to the rest.
 In the case of two-player games, existence of a strict pure Nash equilibrium was sufficient for generalized weak acyclicity.
-Of note, uniqueness of Nash equilibrium was not assumed in the two-player case of Theorem~\ref{theorem:two-player-sufficient-condition}.
-On the other hand, our multi-player result, Theorem~\ref{theorem:n-player-sufficient-condition}, assumes the existence and uniqueness of a pure Nash equilibrium and further that such an equilibrium is strict.
-It is natural to ask whether this uniqueness assumption can be relaxed while still preserving generalized weak acyclicity, or whether a pathological counterexample exists.
-We conclude the technical part of this paper by offering a conjecture as an open question for future research.
+Of note, uniqueness of Nash equilibrium was not assumed in the two-player case of Lemma \ref{theorem:two-player-sufficient-condition}.
+On the other hand, the preliminary multi-player result, Proposition~\ref{theorem:n-player-sufficient-condition}, assumes the existence and uniqueness of a pure Nash equilibrium and further that such an equilibrium is strict.